petermunro/docker-exercises/docker-02-containers-lab.md

 1. Run an nginx container in detached mode
 2. Try to access it at http://localhost:80 (it won't work)
 3. Remove that container
-4. Run a new nginx container with port 80 mapped to port 8080
+4. Run a new nginx container with port 80 in the container mapped to port 8080 on the host
 5. Access it at http://localhost:8080
 6. List running containers and observe the port mapping
 7. Clean up when done